RyanPPitts/Rise-of-SkyWalker-Movie/README.md

 # Rise of Skywalker Project

-In anticipation I'm going to be putting together several star wars based projects.
+In anticipation of the upcoming Rise of SkyWalker movie I'm putting together this simple React/SWAPI project.
 This project uses ReactJS to create the interface.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).